Hitachi Data Systems: National Semiconductor takes over Advanced Systems

-Thereafter, news leaked that IBM was releasing a new technologically superior line of computers, and customers responded by holding back purchases, causing Itel's inventory to build up drastically.
-Hitachi agreed to Itel's request to cut back on shipment, but National Semiconductor was adamant in persisting with what the industry termed as National's blackmailing of Itel.
-In 1979, Redfield was forced to resign as CEO, and National Semiconductor took over Itel Advanced Systems, including its sales and marketing team.
+When news leaked that IBM was releasing a superior line of computers, customers held back purchases of Itel goods, causing Itel's inventory to build up drastically.
+Hitachi agreed to Itel's request to cut back on shipment, but National Semiconductor insisted that National had blackmailed Itel.
+In 1979, Redfield was forced to resign as CEO.
+National Semiconductor took over Itel Advanced Systems' sales and marketing divisions.

-National renamed the division to National Advanced Systems (NAS), assembling and selling IBM-compatibles where the central processing unit (CPU) was imported from Hitachi.
-National and Hitachi often depended on IBM's gradual and restrained roll-out of newer models to feed on IBM's technology and market share thereby allowing NAS occasional successes.
+National Semiconductor renamed the National Advanced Systems (NAS) division, assembling and selling IBM-compatibles where the central processing unit (CPU) was imported from Hitachi.
+National and Hitachi relied upon IBM's gradual and restrained roll-out of newer models to support IBM's technology and market share, which supported NAS's occasional successes.

-NAS began shipping its AS/9000 DPC Plug Compatible mainframes in late 1981.
+NAS began shipping its AS/9000 DPC plug compatible mainframes in late 1981.
 IBM, however, had invested and obtained success in semiconductor technologies which enabled them to build powerful computers at lower costs.
-Meanwhile, the mainframe market was in decline as mini- and microcomputers, and the UNIX operating system gained popularity.
+Meanwhile, the mainframe market was in decline as mini and microcomputers, and the Unix operating system gained popularity.
 Mainframe makers such as Sperry, Honeywell, Burroughs, NCR and Control Data were gradually being forced out of the mainframe market.
-Both NAS and Amdahl (the other IBM plug compatible mainframe maker), faced technological and sales pressure from IBM.
+Both NAS and Amdahl (the other IBM plug-compatible mainframe maker), faced technological and sales pressure from IBM.

 National Semiconductor and its subsidiary NAS were sued in 1983 by IBM for $2.5 billion on charges of using computer technology secrets stolen from IBM, as the result of an investigation by the United States Government into National's collaboration with Hitachi.
 Hitachi settled with IBM and licensed the mainframe operating system software from IBM.
-In 1983, NAS ceased the manufacture of its own line of mainframes (which had Hitachi processors) and became a reseller of Hitachi's mainframe and data storage products.
+In 1983, NAS ceased manufacturing its line of mainframes (which had Hitachi processors) and became a reseller of Hitachi's mainframe and data storage products.

 HDS (1989)

 Hitachi Data Systems (HDS) was founded in 1989 when Hitachi and Electronic Data Systems (EDS) acquired National Advanced Systems (NAS) from National Semiconductor and renamed it Hitachi Data Systems.
-Prior to that, the origins of the company had a history that stretched back to Itel, an early player in the mainframe market.
-Itel's Computer Products Group sold National Semiconductors' IBM plug compatible mainframes.
+Before that, the origins of the company had a history that stretched back to Itel, an early player in the mainframe market.
+Intel's Computer Products Group sold National Semiconductors' IBM plug compatible mainframes.
 In 1979 National Semiconductor took over Itel and formed National Advanced Systems (NAS).
 NAS shifted from manufacturing mainframes and began marketing systems from Hitachi.
 In 1999, Hitachi bought out EDS's share, and HDS became a wholly owned subsidiary of Hitachi.
-For many years, HDS sold Hitachi IBM plug compatible mainframes and storage systems, but in 2000, it exited the mainframe business and shifted its focus to enterprise storage.
+For many years, HDS sold Hitachi IBM plug-compatible mainframes and storage systems, but in 2000, it exited the mainframe business and shifted its focus to enterprise storage.